 You might use your camera app every day, but what about that browser that came with your phone?
-And the email app on your home screen that’s not even your main provider?
+And that weather-checking app that you’re sure you didn’t install?

 It’s all bloatware.
 And if it’s slowing down your device or worse, it might be time to remove some of these unwanted apps.

 Bloatware is those apps that come preinstalled on your new smartphone, computer, or tablet.
 Some of these apps can be useful, and they might be apps that you’d want to install anyway.

 But the term usually refers to unwanted apps taking up space on your device, cluttering the interface, and possibly affecting loading speeds.
 And there is a kind of bloatware that is more malicious than preinstalled apps—those that are installed from websites without the user’s permission, often adware or malware.

 Why is bloatware a concern and why you should remove it

 Bloatware is on your device because of business partnerships between the device maker and the app maker.
 It can add up and reduce the performance of your devices simply by taking up memory space.

 There have also been cases where device makers included software that had very bad effects on the user experience.
 Take, for example, SuperFish, an adware that Lenovo added to its laptops that would display its own shopping results when users searched on Google, Amazon, or other websites.
 One side effect of this capability was significant damage to users’ browser security, which allowed attackers to intercept users’ browsers via Wi-Fi.